ambaxter/bbolt-rs/README.md

 bbolt-rs
 =====

 bbolt-rs is a work in progress implementation of the [etcd-io/bbolt](https://github.com/etcd-io/bbolt) database in Rust.
-It successfully reads and commits, but it has many rough edges.
+It successfully reads and commits, but it has some rough edges.

 I'm rather pleased with my work as I believe the public API I've created has substantially fewer footguns than the Go code has.
-The database can't be dropped until all sessions are dropped.
-No resources from the transaction can escape the transaction.
-You can't deadlock the database by opening up a RW transaction and then opening up a R transaction right afterwards.
+* The database can't be dropped until all sessions are dropped.
+* No resources from the transaction can escape the transaction.
+* You can't deadlock the database by opening up a RW transaction and then opening up a R transaction right afterwards.

 It also is interesting that, despite the increased memory usage, this code is about 40% faster in a synthetic large transaction than the equivalent Go code.
-Further benchmarking is postponed until the database is fully feature complete and we can have a proper duel.
+Further benchmarking is postponed until the database is fully feature complete and we can have a proper duel (in progress!).

 Lastly, I must express my eternal gratitude to the bbolt developers who have created such a simple and easy to understand project to learn from.